What We're Doing Now

 Training was given for a group of people with arthritis who meet regularly and wanted to take part in this project.
 The group have been involved in several of our heritage projects including We Are What We Wear and East Meets West .
 They are now able to speak accurately about Kathakali from many different aspects.

 The group overcame mobility problems to get to the workshops.
-Several members were from India enabling a discussion between different aspects of Indian heritage which was very inspiring.

 The group learned how to apply the gold foil to repair the costumes and made masks based on a traditional Kathakali design.